VOLVO -`07 VN 780

 At this time I wrote a letter to Staffan Jufors, the president of Volvo, in Sweden, complain about all the problems, and down time, I had had with his product.

-I received a reply form Debbie Smith, Customer Service North America, which basically says, since you have put it up for sale, too bad - so sad.
+I received a reply from Debbie Smith, Customer Service North America, which basically says, since you have put it up for sale, too bad - so sad.

 Since no one was dumb enough to buy the Big Blue Lemon I replated it for Dec.
 1 and put it back on the road.